MineVic/PastingPass/README.md

   5. Inside of it, you should see the .exe for the app
   6. Once you open it, it will ask for a password (the one you put in the 2nd step)
-  7. After that, the app will open, and you'll be able to place the passwords for some services and the username
+  7. After that, the app will open, and you'll be able to place the passwords for some services and the username (NOTE: The folder that generates called build can be deleted, it is useless)

 I hope this app is useful for you all!